-Cases of hantavirus have been popping up throughout the world recently, including four mice in San Diego County, California, which tested positive last month.
-Although no humans fell ill from those SoCal critters, recent years have seen an uptick in hantavirus diagnoses.
-Yosemite National Park reported a cluster of cases in 2012, when10 people were infected and three died from exposure to mice nesting in the walls of tent cabins.
+Cases of hantavirus have been popping up throughout the world recently, including a woman in New Mexico who died last week from exposure to the virus.
+Four mice in San Diego County, California, tested positive for hantavirus in January, and although no humans fell ill from those SoCal critters, recent years have seen an uptick in hantavirus diagnoses.
+Yosemite National Park reported a cluster of cases in 2012, when 10 people were infected and three died from exposure to mice nesting in the walls of tent cabins.
 Last year, five people in Washington State were infected and three died, the state’s worst breakout of hantavirus in 18 years.

 What is Hantavirus?